coltongrainger/fscss-volunteers/events.md

 order: 2
 ---

 In addition to regular volunteering on the [shelter schedule](https://www.volgistics.com/ex/portal.dll/?from=189830), we organize activities and special events.

 Want to host an activity?
 Or bring a group?
-[Let us know](mailto:coltong@fscss.org).
+[Send us an email](mailto:coltong@fscss.org).

 ## Spring 2018